IIIF/training/iiif-online-workshop/extras/webpage/README.md

 https://github.com/iiif-test/Space/tree/main

+## Embedding the Universal Viewer

+Embedding the Universal Viewer and Mirador follow very similar patterns but the embed code (Step 3) is different.

 ## Step 1: Find your Github repository

 The way to find your Github repository from the Workbench is to open up your project and select the Files tab at the top: